uzoochogu/uzoochogu/README.md

 ### Current Industry Interests and Application Areas
 1. Embedded systems and Robotics
-2. Financial Systems (High Frequency Trading)
+2. Financial Systems (Trading Algorithms for High Frequency Trading)
 3. 3D software and Game Development
-3. HPC for Machine Learning models
+4. High Performance Computing for Machine Learning models

 ### 📫You can reach me here: